phaels/ollama-webinterface/README.md

-# ollama-webinterface
+### **What is this project?**
-This tutorial will guide you step-by-step through creating a web-based chat interface for Ollama.
+This tutorial will guide you step-by-step through creating a **web-based chat interface** for Ollama.
 Instead of using the command line, you can interact with your local LLMs (Large Language Models) via a modern web browser.

 |**Area**|**technology**|
 | :- | :- |
 |**backend**|Node.js + Express.js|